YuzarsifKilic/emotion-detection-text/README.md

 * Surprise
 * Disappointment

+## Requirements
+### Setting Up and Running the Python Application
-### Install the required Python packages and run the Python application
+1. Follow these steps to install the required Python packages and run the application:
 ````
 cd api
 pip install Flask==3.0.3